Bank Mutual has been Wisconsin’s choice bank for over 120 years. And for good reason.

 In 1997, Mutual Savings Bank acquired First Federal Bank of Eau Claire, which allowed for expansion of the branch network into Northwest Wisconsin.
 First Federal of Eau Claire had served the area as a federally chartered savings bank for more than 50 years prior to the merger with Mutual Savings Bank.

 In the fall of 2000, Mutual Savings Bank acquired First Northern Savings Bank, based in Green Bay, and formed a holding company which, for a while, ran both banks independently.
 Prior to the acquisition, First Northern had been serving customers throughout Northeast Wisconsin for 75 years.
 In 2003, Mutual Savings Bank and First Northern Savings Bank became one bank with a new name, Bank Mutual.

-In today’s tough economic environment, we continue to look for ways to better serve our customers.
+In today’s tough economic environment, we continue to look for ways to better serve our customers and live up to our standard of "Trust.
+The feeling is Mutual".
 We believe in running a lean operation with a highly productive staff, helping us to create a stable working environment while providing continuity of service to our customers.
 We’re proud that our strong fundamentals have meant that we’ve never had to accept a capital infusion under the government’s Troubled Assets Relief Program (TARP).

-Today, we’re the largest bank based in Milwaukee and our 76 branches serve more than 100,000 households throughout Wisconsin and Minnesota.
+Today, we’re the largest bank based in Milwaukee and have over 60 branches that serve more than 100,000 households throughout Wisconsin and Minnesota.